bstets1/SecretManagement.1Password/README.md

 extension for
 [1Password](https://1password.com/).
 It leverages the [`1password-cli`](https://support.1password.com/command-line/) to interact with 1Password.
 It is being tweaked to work with CLI version 2.
+CUrrently Get-SecretInfo and Get-Secret functions work with CLI V2 but some functionality has been removed, no OTP.

 ## Prerequisites